 He or she begins to develop even more and new commutation skills that will baffle you.

 Toddlers love to pull their bodies on their belly at most before they get to the crawling stage.
-Hence crossing the midline makes the baby be able to crawl.
+Hence crossing the midline makes the baby able to crawl.

 Babies tend to spend most of their time on their tummy because of the muscle strengthening in the process.